StarfruitCarambola/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

+I had an issue with the recycler view not showing up on the flixster app.
+It will be displayed as a white screen with no title, description, and no image.
+I found out that I did not return movies.size() so it did not display the array.It worked when I added it in.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing